nicholasdille/container-slides/160_gitlab_ci/270_renovate/exercise.md

 ## Task: Add Renovate to your pipeline

-The easiest way to get Renovate on GitLab is to integrated it into your pipeline:
+The easiest way to run Renovate on GitLab is to integrated it into your pipeline:

 1. Create a new project access token `renovate` with role `Developer` and scopes `api`, `read_repository`, `read_registry`
-1. Add project access token `renovate` to CI variable `RENOVATE_TOKEN`
+1. Store the project access token `renovate` in a CI variable called `RENOVATE_TOKEN`
-1. Add a job `renovate` to the stage `check`
+1. Add a job `renovate`
+1. Limit execution to...
-1. Limit execution to a) scheduled pipelines and b) if the variable `$RENOVATE` is set
+    1. scheduled pipelines and
+    1. if the variable `$RENOVATE` is set
 1. Use the image `renovate/renovate`
 1. Set the variable `LOG_LEVEL` to `debug`
 1. Use the following script to execute Renovate: